Analysis | All the members of Congress who have lost their primaries in 2020 so far, and why

 Tipton is another Trump-endorsed candidate who lost his primary to a challenger on the far right.
 In June, an outspoken gun rights activist, Lauren Boebert, beat Tipton in a rural Colorado district.
 She proudly talked about keeping her gun-themed restaurant, Shooters Grill, open in the middle of the pandemic.

-She’s also said she hopes the QAnon conspiracy theory is real — one of a couple adherents who have won congressional primaries recently.
+She has also said she hopes the QAnon conspiracy theory is real — one of a couple of adherents who have won congressional primaries recently.